KXGN-TV: History

-Moore ownership
+Moore ownership (1957–1989)

 The founder of KXGN-TV was Lewis W. Moore, who had moved from Havre to Glendive in 1945 and owned the Rose Theater.
 In 1948, he started KXGN radio as a hedge against the possible decline of the movie theater business and to reach rural consumers with advertisements for his picture house in Glendive.
 Because of the radio station, Moore was well positioned to start a television station.
 On December 21, 1956, his Glendive Broadcasting Corporation filed with the Federal Communications Commission (FCC) to build a new TV station on channel 5 in Glendive, having previously asked for the channel to be authorized in addition to UHF channel 18.
 The FCC approved on March 13, 1957, and KXGN-TV began broadcasting on November 1.

 From the beginning, it was clear that KXGN-TV would be a small station.
 In a 1959 United States Senate hearing in Helena which focused on the issue of cable television putting some small stations in the Mountain West out of business, Moore noted that KXGN's population served was the smallest "of any TV station in America, perhaps in the world".
 It initially had no network affiliation at all, struggling to produce five hours of live and filmed programming a day with a staff of nine.
 In 1962, salvation came when a receiving facility and microwave hookup were built east of Glendive at Wibaux to receive and send on programs from CBS affiliate KDIX-TV in Dickinson, North Dakota.
 The hookup allowed Moore to raise enough money to relocate the station to its present studio facilities, a former implement dealership, and a higher tower site in 1963.

 Moore was also able to get ahead of the cable problem by purchasing a 50 percent stake in the cable system built to serve Glendive with television in 1968, and even after local viewers could subscribe to a choice in programming, KXGN remained popular because of its extensive community service orientation and unduplicated coverage of eastern Montana.
 By that time, ABC programs were off the schedule; the station had settled into its pattern for the next 40 years of being a primary CBS affiliate with selected NBC programs.
 CBS would later grant the station permission to air CBS programming from 6 to 9 p.m., as it does today, to improve ratings; this also allowed it to air NBC or other programming in the 9 p.m. hour.
 Local programming included live bingo five days a week during the winter months and local news specials as needed.